 In May 2016, the U.S. Department of Health and Human Services (HHS) published a final rule under Section 1557 of the ACA to protect individuals from discrimination in health care on the basis of race, color, national origin, age, disability, and sex, including discrimination based on pregnancy, gender identity, and sex stereotyping.
-Section 1557 is enforced by the HHS Office for Civil Rights, the federal agency that enforces HIPAA.
+In August 2020, Section 1557 was amended and is enforced by the HHS Office for Civil Rights, the federal agency that enforces HIPAA.

-Dental practices may be required to comply with Section 1557 if they receive certain kinds of government funds, such as Medicaid or CHIP funds, or "meaningful use" payments.
-Non-compliance may result in fines, and the Section 1557 final rule allows an individual or entity to bring a civil action (lawsuit).
-The specific requirements of section 1557 of the ACA are complex.
-CNA recommends that dentists consult their attorneys and refer to resources available from the American Dental Association (ADA.org) or other sources for further information.
-Note that in mid-2019, organized dentistry voiced support for proposed revisions to Section 1557.
-Stay up-todate to understand the potential impact on dental practice.
+Dental practices may be required to comply with Section 1557 if they receive certain government funds, such as Medicaid or CHIP funds, or "meaningful use" payments.
+Noncompliance may result in civil monetary penalties, and the Section 1557 final rule permits an individual or entity to bring a civil action (lawsuit).
+The specific requirements of Section 1557 of the ACA are complex.
+CNA recommends that dentists consult their attorneys and refer to resources available from the American Dental Association or other sources for further information.